Celtic Renewables Logo

 David was the first person to join Celtic Renewables after the Covid-19 lockdown.
 An experienced and motivated Project Engineer, he brings over 20 years of project design and management experience to the team.
 His background in engineering design and construction, has provided him with experience throughout the full project lifecycle.
 David has a proven track record in delivering a wide ranging portfolio of projects within the Oil and Gas, petrochemical, defence and pharmaceutical sectors.

-When he was at school David was the 100 meter champion for the county…he also says he had hair back then !
+was at school David was the 100 meter champion for the county…he also says he

 Craig joined Celtic Renewables from William Grant & Sons, where he worked internationally including time in the USA, Canada, Ireland and the United Kingdom.
 He worked in several operational support roles including Quality, Food Safety and Feed safety – while supporting the businesses management systems inc. H&S, Environmental and Asset Management.
 From this, Craig has previous experience working within the fermentation and distillation sector.